So here you are. You have been using Ansible for a while and have walked already different paths is using and installing it naming a few:

 Install on an ESX farm

 Maybe you can run stuff like Ansibletower in your work environment but like I mentioned I am considering these posts here being about “testing and at home automation”.
 I don’t have a ESX farm at my house, nor will I get one because with great power comes a great electricity bill.
 I use just one single synology NAS system for everything that needs to be permanently available and that’s it.
 All other things need to be deployable on my developer system for testing purposes.
-Beside the footprint of such a dedicated system just for Ansible is quite a lot so probably you are not starting of with this option unless you already have an ESX farm with spare capacity and big plans to run lots of Ansible code.
+I did actually start some experiments with AWX which is a docker driven upstream project in the same familiy as Ansible Tower.
+This you can actualy run in a dockerdesktop on a Windows10 environment.

 Use virtualbox on your laptop